 Membership in the Hemoglobinopathy SIG will be open to any ASPHO member.
 Physicians, nurses, pharmacy members and other ASPHO members with an interest in children and young adults with sickle cell disease, trait, and other hemoglobinopathies would use this as a forum to discuss ideas, institute research and collaborate in this vital area of our work.

 A discussion group in the ASPHO member community has been designated for members of the SIG to share information, documents, links and files.
-You can access the group by clicking here and signing in.
+Members can join the SIG from their My Account Special Interest Groups account page.
+Current SIG members can access the community directly to participate.